 Very truly yours,

 Acting Superintendent of Insurance

-If your Disaster Response Plan provides answers to the following questions, it will generally have met the Disaster Response Bureau's standards for an acceptable plan.
+If your Disaster Response Plan provides answers to the following questions, it will generally have met the Disaster Response Bureau's best practices standards for a disaster response Plan.

-1. Does the Company have a Disaster Response Plan?
+1. Does the Company have a Disaster Response Plan (the Plan)?

 2. Is it a written Plan?

 3. Has the Plan been reviewed and approved by:

 b) Board of Directors?

 4. Has a resolution: